Fx-Professional-Services/HorizonDocs/Horizon User Guide/01 Start Using Horizon/Start Using Horizon.md

     - Go to **All Parties** > **Employees** > **New Record**.
 2. **Enter Employee Details:**

-    - Fill in the required fields, including the first name and primary contact method.
+    - Complete the required fields, including the first name and primary contact method.
 Click **Save**.
 3. **Edit Employee Record:**

-    - Click on the new record and enter a valid email under **FileMaker user name**.
+    - Click the new record and enter a valid email address under **FileMaker User Name**.
-4. **Assign Privilege:**
+4. **Assign Privileges:**

     - Select a **FileMaker privilege** based on the user's role (e.g., manager, chef).